 With a long and turbulent history that involved many a scrap with our English neighbours, Scotland has more than its fair share of castles for the modern day tourist to marvel at.
 There are grand palaces, royal residencies, spooky cliff-top fortresses, and atmospheric ruins to be found throughout the country.
 Together they make up some of the leading travel attractions in Scotland (and in fact in the UK).
+The list of the best castles to visit in Scotland is long and distinguished, but here are my five favorites.

 They say that there have been as many as 3,000 castles in the country at one time.
 Even today, there are hundreds to choose to visit.
 So here I go trimming that list down to five….